YunusEmreAlps/mergen/README.md

 ## Run the control plane

+## Run the control plane

 Start the API server on port `1323` (override with `--listen` if needed):

 ```bash
 ./mergencli control-plane serve --listen :1323
 ```

+The server honours a few environment variables:
 The server honours a few environment variables:

 - `MERGEN_STATE_DIR` controls where API sockets and logs are written